 Movie studio Sony Pictures announced on Tuesday that Sorkin would adapt Walter Isaacson's best-selling biography of the enigmatic genius behind the iPod and the iPhone.
 Jobs, 56, died in October after a long struggle with pancreatic cancer.

 "I know so little about what I am going to write.
 I know what I am not going to write.
-It can't be a straight ahead biography because it's very difficult to shake the cradle-to-grave structure of a biography, " Sorkin told reporters at a news conference for his upcoming HBO drama "The Newsroom."
+It can't be a straight ahead biography because it's very difficult to shake the cradle-to-grave structure of a biography, " Sorkin told Reuters in an interview for his upcoming HBO drama "The Newsroom."

 Sorkin noted that "The Social Network" saw the Facebook story through the lens of an acrimonious lawsuit that pitted CEO Mark Zuckerberg against his Harvard friends over the creation of the social media network.

 "Drama is tension versus obstacle.
 Someone wants something, something is standing in their way of getting it.
 They want the money, they want the girl, they want to get to Philadelphia - doesn't matter ...
 And I need to find that event and I will.
 I just don't know what it is," Sorkin said.

 Sorkin said he would turn his full attention to the Jobs film in late June, once he has launched "The Newsroom", which is set behind the scenes at a television network.

 He said that Apple co-founder Steve Wozniak has been hired by the film studio as a "tutor" on all the technical aspects of computers and on Jobs himself.

 Wozniak and Jobs founded Apple from a garage in 1976.
 Wozniak stopped working for the company in 1987 but kept in touch with Jobs until his death.